divyagnan/hnt/README.md

 ```

 ## Contribute
 PRs and issues are gladly welcomed!

+If you haven't submitted a PR before try this helpful link http://makeapullrequest.com

 ## License
 MIT © Divyagnan Kandala